 Industry Strategies.
 Strategies to provide international long distance services are driven by the emergence of ACPs and the increased demand for seamless services on a global basis.
 First-tier service providers primarily utilize correspondent agreements in order to provide international service.
 Second-tier carriers and new entrants primarily are utilizing ACPs and are developing networks to compete with the first-tier carriers and gain market share.
 In response, first-tier carriers have formed alliances to provide seamless services and one-stop shopping on a global basis.
-Examples include Global One (an alliance among Sprint, Deutsche Telekom, France Telecom and others), Concert (an alliance between British Telecom and MCI) and WorldPartners (an alliance among AT&T, Unisource and others).
+Examples include Global One (an alliance among Sprint, Deutsche Telekom, France Telecom and others), Concert (an alliance among AT&T, Unisource and others).
 Certain new entrants, including the Company, are establishing their own operations in multiple countries and, to the extent required to serve other selected markets, alliances or other arrangements with other carriers.